robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 ====
 This is my go-to textbook for big data tech.

-First book I have come across which gives all the details of how to build a fully scalable data application.
+First book I have come across which gives all the details of a big-data architecture (and all the code!).

-(There is a better architecture picture in the GitHub repo.)

 ---